skoppe/private-dub/README.md

 ### Gitlab

 Initially it crawls all projects and looks for `dub.json`/`dub.sdl` files.
-Once a local registry is build up it keeps itself in sync by calling the gitlab event api every minute.
+Once a local registry is build, it keeps itself in sync by calling the gitlab event api every minute.

 ### Dlang